john2x/notes/magic.markdown

 ### Planeswalkers ###
 Planeswalkers are a new type of card introduced in the Lorwyn block (2007).
 Flavorwise, Planeswalker cards are "allies" you summon to help you win.
 They are like another player joining in the middle of the game and are usually very powerful.
-Creatures can attack them and can be targetted by some spells which can only target other players.
+Creatures can attack them and can be targetted by spells which deal damage to players.

 Planeswalkers enter the battlefield with a default number of "loyalty" counters.
 These counters function as both the life and mana of a Planeswalker.
 They have specific abilities with loyalty costs.
 Some abilities remove loyalty, while others add loyalty.
 These abilities can only be activated as a sorcery, and only once each turn.